SHADY GROVE RABBITRY

 Picture

-• Low maintenance medium length dense, soft rollback fur
+• Fairly low maintenance medium length dense, soft rollback fur

 • Shed lightly all year and molt 1-2 times per year.

-• Check their butt/tail/genital area, nails, teeth and eyes weekly.
+• Check their butt/tail/genital area, nails, teeth and eyes daily for ages 0-6 months and weekly for 6months+ age.

-• Check their butt/tail/genital area, nails, teeth and eyes weekly.
+• Check their butt/tail/genital area, nails, teeth and eyes daily for ages 0-6 months and weekly for 6months+ age.

 Teddywidder